mohdarish4/Expanding-Cards/README.md

 <h1>Expanding Cards</h1>

-An expanding card is a user interface component often used in web design to showcase content or information in a visually appealing and interactive way.
-The concept typically involves a set of cards, each representing a different item, topic, or piece of content.
-When a user interacts with a card, it expands to reveal more details, providing additional information or visuals.
+An expanding card is like a digital card that reveals more information when you click on it.
+Imagine you have a set of cards on a webpage, each with a picture and a title.
+Normally, you only see a bit of information.
+However, when you click on a card, it expands to show more details or a larger view of the content.